09anshu/09anshu/README.md

 <h2 align="left">Hi 👋!
-My name is Anshu  and I'm a II nd year UG student, from Chennai</h2>
+My name is Anshu  and I'm a IInd year UG student, from Chennai</h2>

 ###